-The OMAP35x SOM-LV was designed to optimize space and cost constraints; that level of optimization required necessary tradeoffs that may impact battery charging.
-Please adhere to the following guidelines when designing an application that utilizes battery charging; also, please note that some applications may require an external charger.
+The DM3730/AM3703 SOM-LV was designed to optimize space and cost constraints; that level of optimization required necessary tradeoffs that may impact battery charging.
+Please adhere to the following guidelines when designing an application that utilizes battery charging.
+Also, please note that some applications may require an external charger.

-The OMAP35x SOM-LV is designed to support DC current-nonlimited chargers on the 5V rail and to support USB charging on USB1\VBUS.
+The DM3730/AM3703 SOM-LV is designed to support DC current-nonlimited chargers on the 5V rail and USB charging on USB1_VBUS.
 The 5V input to the SOM can support input voltages from 4.6V-7.0V.
-Because the input voltage directly relates to the power loss in the Power MOSFET (P = IV), the lower the input voltage the higher the amount of current that can go through the FET.
+Because the input voltage directly relates to the power loss in the Power MOSFET (P=IV), the lower the input voltage, the higher the amount of current that can go through the FET.
 The minimum voltage that the charger can handle is defined as:

-VBATMAX + 2 PMOS drop + 0.22 Ohm resistor drop (where VBATMAX is the maximum voltage value of the battery; that is, 4.2V for Li-ion battery)
+VBATMAX + 2 PMOS drop + 0.22 Ohm resistor drop (where VBATMAX is the maximum voltage value of the battery; that is, 4.2V for a Li-ion battery)

-For a Li-ion battery, the input can go down to about 4.6V given the circuitry of the SOM.
+For a Li-ion battery, the input can go down to approximately 4.6V, given the circuitry of the SOM.
 Using a 4.6V input to the 5V charging power rail of the SOM will help improve the amount of charge current that can be delivered to the battery.

-The current that flows through the charging circuitry is shared between the system and the battery; so the more current that is used by the system, the less current remains for battery charging.
-Because of this, it is recommended to charge the battery with the processor in a low power or sleep state.
+The current that flows through the charging circuitry is shared between the system and the battery, so the more current that is used by the system, the less current that remains for battery charging.
+Because of this, it is recommended to charge the battery with the processor in a low-power or sleep state.
 Additional charging current will also go to the battery if the baseboard components are powered directly by the DC charger when it is inserted.

 The following examples provide scenarios for using battery charging on the SOM.
-There may be more options than what are listed below.
-If your application does not fit any of these guidelines, please contact Logic PD support for help evaluating your charging needs (use Logic PD's Ask a Question web form to contact technical support).
+There may be more options than those listed below.
+If your application does not fit any of these guidelines, please contact Logic PD for help evaluating your charging needs.